POLICY ISSUE ANALYSIS

 2. A real world example

-The AHFC model has been adapted to Australian financial market conditions from established Swiss and UK schemes that have been the tried and proven for the past two decades.
-Financial intermediaries such as the Swiss Bond Issuing Cooperative Emissionzentrale für Gemeinnützige Wohnbauträger (EGW) and the UK’s The Housing Finance Corporation (THFC) have played a market-forming role by substantially reducing the cost of financial intermediation and have ensured a stable flow of lower cost longer term investment towards the affordable rental housing market.
+The AHBA is based on previous research published by AHURI, which adapted to Australian financial market conditions established Swiss and UK schemes that have been the tried and proven for the past two decades.
+The Swiss Bond Issuing Cooperative Emissionzentrale für Gemeinnützige Wohnbauträger (EGW) and the UK’s The Housing Finance Corporation (THFC) have played a market-forming role by substantially reducing the cost of financial intermediation and have ensured a stable flow of lower cost longer term investment towards the affordable rental housing market.

 3. Scope of the practice